-This report presents the results of the 2014 Q4 survey.
-The 2014 Q4 survey was conducted between 10 November and 1 December 2014.
+This report presents the results of the 2015 Q2 survey.
+The 2015 Q2 survey was conducted between 22 May and 12 June 2015.
 The results are based on lenders' own responses to the survey.
-They do not necessarily reflect the Bank of England's views on developments in bank liabilities.
+They do not necessarily reflect the Bank's views on developments in bank liabilities.
 To calculate aggregate results, each lender is assigned a score based on their response.
 Lenders who report that conditions have changed 'a lot' are assigned twice the score of those who report that conditions have changed 'a little'.
 These scores are then weighted by lenders' market shares.
-The results are analysed by calculating 'net percentage balances' - the difference between the weighted balance of lenders reporting that, for example, volumes were up/down.
+The results are analysed by calculating 'net percentage balances' - the difference between the weighted balance of lenders reporting that, for example, demand was higher/lower or terms and conditions were tighter/looser.
 The net percentage balances are scaled to lie between ±100.

-This report, and copies of the questionnaires are available on the Bank's website at www.bankofengland.co.uk/publications/Pages/other/monetary/ www.bankofengland.co.uk/publications/Pages/other/monetary bls/default.aspx.
+This report, and copies of the questionnaires are available on the Bank's website at www.bankofengland.co.uk/publications/Pages/other/monetary/bls/default.aspx.